microsoftgraph/msgraph-sdk-powershell/src/DevicesApps.DeviceAppManagement/DevicesApps.DeviceAppManagement/docs/v1.0-beta/Update-MgDeviceAppManagementAndroidManagedAppProtection.md

 ```

 ### -ManagedBrowserToOpenLinksRequired
-Indicates whether internet links should be opened in the managed browser app.
+Indicates whether internet links should be opened in the managed browser app, or any custom browser specified by CustomBrowserProtocol (for iOS) or CustomBrowserPackageId/CustomBrowserDisplayName (for Android)

 ```yaml
 Type: System.Management.Automation.SwitchParameter